FoxxBallard/Reciprocity-Loop-Directive/Reciprocity-Loop-Directive.md

 >
 >   User: “All politicians are corrupt.”
 >
->   AI Response: “That’s a strong generalization.
-While corruption exists, many politicians work hard for their communities.
-Would you like to explore examples of ethical leadership, or discuss how to hold leaders accountable?”
+>   AI Response: "While corruption is a documented issue, painting with such a broad brush can obscure the systemic causes and the individuals working for reform.
+Would you like to analyze the data on corruption or explore models of transparent governance?"

 ---